Eel Families

 American Eel

 This freshwater eel is found in rivers and streams along the West Atlantic from Greenland to the tip of South America but is most common in the temperate zones of that range.
 Female eels can grow to 60 inches and 16 pounds but males only to 18 inches.
 North of the equator these eels go to the Saragaso Sea to spawn and die, a little to the west of where the European eels go.
 Aquaculture depends on capturing returning juveniles.
-There is a big market in Asia for these juveniles because of an eel shortfall there but populations are declining and protections are being considered by the U.S. Fish and Wildlife Service.
+There is a big market in Asia for these juveniles because of an eel shortfall there, but populations are declining and protections are being considered by the U.S. Fish and Wildlife Service.
+IUCN Red Listed EN (Endangered), do not catch or eat this eel.
 Illustration from U.S. National Oceanic and Atmospheric Administration = public domain.

 European Eel

 This strictly ocean eel is much larger than the freshwater eels and much more robust in its reproduction habits.
 The European Conger can grow to nearly 10 feet and 350 pounds.
 They are found worldwide and there isn't a lot of difference from one species to another.
-Illustration of Conger conger from U.S. National Oceanic and Atmospheric Administration = public domain.
+They are farmed to some extent.
+The farms provide piles of long pipes for the eels to occupy with just their heads sticking out, often several eels per pipe.
+Photo by Foundling distributed under license Creative Commons Attribution-ShareAlike v3.0 Unported.

 Piece of Eel

-Spiny Eel - Not actually an eel, see Spiny Eel
+Whole Spiny Eel Not actually an eel, see Peacock Spiny Eel

 Swamp Eel

-This eel is native to Southeast Asia, China and Japan, and possibly Bangladesh (a very similar but smaller eel, M. cuchia is found from Pakistan through Bangladesh and Burma).
-M. albus can grow to a little over 39 inches but the photo specimen, bought from an Asian market in Los Angeles, was 32 inches and weighed 1.1 pound factory cleaned.
+This eel is native to Southeast Asia, China, Japan, and possibly Bangladesh.
+A very similar but smaller eel, M. cuchia is found from Pakistan through Bangladesh and Burma.
+M. albus can grow to a little over 39 inches but the photo specimen, bought off the ice (previously frozen) at an Asian market in California, was 32 inches and weighed 1.1 pound factory cleaned.
 This eel is in no way endangered and can be a pest.
 Feel free to eat as many as you'd like.
 Details and Cooking.

 sf_eelz 110320 - www.clovegarden.com